davidrstansfield/Agrippas-Naval-Legacy/Contributing/guidelines.md

----
-layout: single
-title: "Agrippa’s Movements: September 2, 31 BC – August 13, 29 BC"
+# Agrippa’s Movements: September 2, 31 BC – August 13, 29 BC
----

 We welcome contributions to **Agrippa's Naval Legacy** from historians, students, and enthusiasts.
 This document outlines how to contribute to the project.
 {: .notice--info}